 Accelerated Master's Admission Requirements

-Students already admitted to the BAM Pathway will be admitted to the MA program, if they have met the following criteria, as verified on the Bachelor's/Accelerated Master's Transition form:
+Undergraduate students already admitted to the BAM Pathway will be admitted to the master's program, if they have met the following criteria, that will be verified:

-• Completed at least one approved undergraduate Methods course COMM 400, COMM 490/COMM 491, or another methods course approved by the COMM BAM director.
+• Completion of at least one approved undergraduate methods course COMM 400, COMM 490/COMM 491, or another methods course approved by the COMM BAM director, approved advanced standing courses and any reserve graduate courses that have met the minimum grade requirement of B-.

 • Successfully meeting Mason's requirements for undergraduate degree conferral (graduation) and completing the application for graduation.